corticon/Docker/README.md

 ```
     # Copy decision services to the CDD directory
       ADD Order.eds /opt/corticon/work/cdd/
-      ADD Allocation.eds /opt/corticon/work/cdd
+      ADD Allocation.eds /opt/corticon/work/cdd/
-      ADD OrderProcessing.cdd /opt/corticon/work/cdd/
+      ADD DecisionServices.cdd /opt/corticon/work/cdd/
 ```
 When the Corticon Server starts up, it will discover and deploy the decision services into the docker image.

-To enable the Corticon Server to use brms,properties.
+To enable the Corticon Server to use brms.properties.
 Copy the brms.properties file to the Corticon Work directory
 ```
     # Add brms.properties to CORTICON_WORK
       ADD brms.properties /opt/corticon/work/